download (12).png

 The azabache is frequently used as a charm of protection for babies in Latin-Caribbean communities.

-Hamsa (aka Hand of God, Hand of Fatima or Hand of Miriam) — The Hamsa is an amulet against the evil eye in Christian, Muslim and Jewish culture.
-The“hamsa” (literally 'five' in Arabic) is a hand with five fingers, sometimes with an eye in the palm.
+Hamsa (aka khamsa, Hand of Fatima or Hand of Miriam) — The Hamsa is an amulet against the evil eye in Christian, Muslim and Jewish culture.
+The“hamsa” (literally 'five' in Arabic) is a hand with five outstretched fingers and an eye in the center of the palm.

 Why does the hand have two thumbs?
 The House promises to research that point, but for now the answer is “symmetry.”